bellingcat/EDGAR/README.md

 # RSS Feed Customizer

-EDGAR has three RSS feeds, and I built a feed parsing [Python script](EDGAR_RSS_custom.py)  that allows you to filter the feed to return only company/tickers of interest.
+EDGAR has three RSS feeds, and I wrote a [RSS feed parsing script](EDGAR_RSS_custom.py)  that allows you to filter the feed to return only company/tickers of interest.
 The output is similar to the text search script in that it returns a .CSV with the name of the company, place of registration, place of business, ticker symbol, filing type, filing link, and document link.
 Here too, I would be happy to improve the tool according to your proposals.